Solar Energetic Particle Forecasting with Multi-Task Deep Learning: SEPNET: Methodology

 \section{Methodology}

-A detailed description of the data preprocessing workflow is presented in Section \ref{sec::Data_Prep}.
-In Section \ref{sec:Model}, we introduce the model \texttt{SEPNET} designed to utilize shared layers to simultaneously predict both the future flare and CME features and the probability of the occurrence of a future SEP event.
-This structure enables the model to learn from correlations among all available solar activity data, combining future flare and CME information directly to improved SEP prediction performance.

-To enhance practical applicability and improve the prediction of operational SEP events, we further refine the model architecture, and the results are presented in Section \ref{sec:results}.
-The \texttt{SEPNET} model, together with \texttt{SEPNET-TS}, are initially trained using all SEP event enhancements above GOES background, indicated by a proton flux threshold of $10^{-6}$ pfu in the CLEAR SEP benchmark dataset, which helps mitigate issues related to data imbalance and strengthens the robustness of model training.
-For operational deployment (\texttt{SEPNET-O}), samples labeled as operational SEP events ($>10$ MeV proton flux $>10$ pfu) are used as a validation set to fine-tune the classification threshold for distinguishing operational SEP events.
-Figure~\ref{fig:Models} gives a systematic overview of the models.
+This section describes the data preparation, preprocessing, and model development used in this study.
+Section \ref{sec::Data_Prep} introduces the construction of the predictor and response variables, and Section \ref{sec:Model} presents \texttt{SEPNET}, a multi-task learning framework designed to jointly predict future flare and CME activity together with the probability of SEP occurrence.
+By learning a shared representation from these three related solar activities, the model is able to exploit common characteristics among flares, CMEs, and magnetic field measurements to improve SEP forecasting.
+To enhance practical capability and improve the operational forecasting of SEP events, we further refine the model architecture by considering the temporal dependency with \texttt{SEPNET-TS} and operational use with \texttt{SEPNET-O}; we present the corresponding results in Section \ref{sec:results}.
+The \texttt{SEPNET} model, together with \texttt{SEPNET-TS}, are initially trained using all SEP enhancements above GOES background, defined by a proton flux threshold of $10^{-6}$ pfu in the CLEAR SEP benchmark dataset, which helps mitigate class-imbalance effects and strengthens the robustness of model training.
+For operational deployment (\texttt{SEPNET-O}), samples labeled as operational SEP events, defined by proton flux exceeding $10$ pfu in the $>10$ MeV channel, are used as a validation set to fine-tune the classification threshold.
+Figure \ref{fig:Models} provides a systematic overview of the models.